phuongnd08/simple_provision/README.md

 helps you to run not only shell script, but also ruby and python script to handle complex build.

-Just remember that you need to use shell to install ruby/python first, and then you can start use ruby/python.
+Just remember that you need to use a shell script to install ruby/python first, and then you can start use ruby/python.

 This follow the simple convention of Fucking Shell Scripts: